 Last week Judge Moroa Tsoka found the City of Johannesburg’s imposition of meters that cut off residents’ water supplies once they reach the free basic monthly limit to be ”unlawful and unreasonable”.

-The applicants in Mazibuko v City of Johannesburg, a group of low-income residents from Phiri, Soweto, argued that six kilolitres per household a month—the free basic amount—was insufficient.
+The applicants in Mazibuko v City of Johannesburg, a group of low-income residents from Phiri, Soweto, argued that six kilolitres per household a month — the free basic amount — was insufficient.
+They said they often went for as long as two weeks each month without water, which is bad for hygiene and health.
+They also said that the meters had been foisted on them without consultation.

 ”To expect the applicants to restrict their water usage, to compromise their health by limiting the number of toilet flushes to save water is to deny them the rights to health and to lead a dignified lifestyle,” said Tsoka in the judgement.
 He criticised the city’s Operation Gcin’amanzi campaign, in which the public was consulted on installation of meters, as ”more of a publicity stunt”.